danielprocter/recruitment-funnel-analytics/README.md

 ### How to use
 1. Run `R/01_simulate_funnel.R` to regenerate the dataset.
 2. Or use the already generated dataset in `data/simulated_funnel_data.csv`.
+3. View the analysis in the **report** folder — open `report/report.html` in your browser.